yvs1364/react-redux-challenges/05-Redux-Advanced/01-Redux-Chat/README.md

-# Single Channel Chat
+# Redux chat

-Today, we'll continue to tame Redux with a new challenge: building a multi-channel chat application, just like Slack!
+Today, we'll continue to tame Redux with a new challenge: building a **multi-channel messaging application**, just like Slack!
 Here is the wanted final result 👇

 ![](https://raw.githubusercontent.com/lewagon/react-redux-images/master/redux/redux-chat.png)